timescale/docs/promscale/manage-data/downsampling.md

 ```

 <highlight type="note">
-In the worked example in this section, one hour is added to `time_bucket` in the
+In this example, one hour is added to `time_bucket` in the
 `SELECT` clause.
 This is done to match the PromQL semantics of representing a
 bucket with the timestamp at the end of the bucket instead of the start of the
 bucket.